 New Year—a time for starting reading plans.
 Plans to read through the bible, plans to read a set number of books from different categories, or perhaps, for some, plans to read though one of the large works of systematic theology.

 I saw a comment on Facebook recently in which young men in particular were warned/encouraged to “take your parenting and family life as seriously as you do your systematics.”

 I commented in agreement: “How you love your wife and parent your children shows what your systematic theology really is.”

-Perhaps as some look to what new book(s) of theology they are going to read in 2021 it would be timely to reiterate Bob’s comment and expand on mine.
+Perhaps as some look to what new book(s) of theology they are going to read in 2021 it would be timely expand it that a little.

 I suspect we have all seen (and even been) people whose theology is on point, but whose lives are a living contradiction to the truths we espouse.
 We strained at theological gnats, whilst being a spitting, bellowing camel ourselves.
 Heads buried in dusty tomes, or in the flickering screens of discussion forums, expatiating eruditely on abstruse themes whilst failing to love our wives as Christ loved the church, and regularly exasperating our children.

 And I’m sure we seen the opposite—men who couldn’t tell you what Amyraldianism is, or if they are infra or supralapsarian, but whose lives are deeply shaped and marked by the truths they profess.